A Unified Multi-Task Semantic Communication System for Multimodal Data: Simulation Results

 \subsection{Task Performance}

 Fig. \ref{results} illustrates the performance of the investigated schemes versus the SNR for different tasks.
-The proposed U-DeepSC is trained with SNR ranging from $0$ dB to $12$ dB, and tested in SNR from $-6$ dB to $18$ dB.
+T-DeepSC and U-DeepSC are both trained at the same SNR, i.e., $-2$ dB and $12$ dB.
+The average number of transmission symbols of U-DeepSC equals that of T-DeepSC.
+Specifically, the numbers of transmitted symbols for these tasks are shown in Table \ref{table_number}.
+The proposed U-DeepSC and T-DeepSC are tested in SNR from $-6$ dB to $12$ dB (We conduct testing on the image reconstruction task starting from $-4$ dB, as $-6$ dB is deemed too low for an image compression task that demands a higher channel capacity.).
 It is readily seen that both the U-DeepSC and T-DeepSC outperform the conventional schemes and the U-DeepSC approaches the upper bound at high SNR.
-Moreover, the proposed U-DeepSC is close to the performance of the T-DeepSC in all considered tasks.
+Moreover, the proposed U-DeepSC achieves close performance to the T-DeepSC in all considered tasks.
 Therefore, our proposed U-DeepSC is able to simultaneously handle six tasks with comparable performance to the task-oriented models designed for a specific task.
-Since only a specific part of the overall features are transmitted in U-DeepSC for different tasks, the satisfactory performance of U-DeepSC shows that the task-specific semantic information can be well specified by U-DeepSC.
+Given that UDeepSC transmits only a specific subset of the overall features for different tasks, its satisfactory performance underscores the ability of U-DeepSC to effectively capture and specify task-specific semantic information.
+By comparing the results of training at $-2$ dB with that of training at $12$ dB, we observe that the performance of U-DeepSC does not saturate immediately with improvements in channel conditions.
+This characteristic enhances the robustness of U-DeepSC to fluctuations in channel quality, proving advantageous, especially in scenarios involving transmission over time-varying channels.